daniellembecker/DanielleBecker_Lab_Notebook/_posts/2023-08-31-Acropora-pulchra-denovo-transcriptome.md

 ## Designing a workflow to create a de novo transcriptome for *Acropora pulchra*

 #### Goal:
-Use samples from 11 *Acropora pulchra* colonies collected in Mo'orea, French Polynesia on January 15th 2022 from the north shore backreef site Mahana (17°29'13.9"S 149°53'14.7"W) part of a 12-month [Gametogenesis timeseries project](https://github.com/daniellembecker/Gametogenesis) that were than [concentrated into one sequenced sample](https://github.com/daniellembecker/DanielleBecker_Lab_Notebook/blob/master/_posts/2023-04-25-Acropora-pulchra-transcriptome-extraction-concentration.md) using the [Zymo RNA Clean Concentrate Protocol](https://github.com/zdellaert/ZD_Putnam_Lab_Notebook/blob/master/protocols/Zymo_RNA_Clean_Concentrate.pdf) and five sequence samples also collected from Moorea, French Polynesia part of the [E5 Rules of Life project](https://github.com/urol-e5) to create a de novo transcriptome for *A. pulchra*.
-Literature review of current *Acropora* de novo transcriptomes and genomes completed already.

 **Important notes about de novo transcriptomes**